 Deputy Richmond asked about the specific number of in-person dialogues that have taken place.
 I do not have a specific number with me but I can refer him to the shared island unit which can give an update and briefing on the matter.

 We have been pressing for, and insisting on, full adherence with meetings of the North-South Ministerial Council.
-We are being told that there is no deliberate policy of non-attendance at some of the sectoral meeting.
+We are being told that there is no deliberate policy of non-attendance at some of the sectoral meetings.
 That is something we will continue to pursue and on which we will engage with the new unionist leadership.

 Deputy McDonald mentioned the Royal Irish Academy.
 We are funding a broad range of research projects and are not committed to any one particular model.
 Science Foundation Ireland has done a lot of work with the UK research and innovation centre.
 That is important and it would be good for us to develop and fund expanded levels of research, involving North-South and, indeed, east-west co-operation.
 We have, for example, already funded a range of projects under the Irish Research Council.
 We are working with the council, which is obviously separate to Science Foundation Ireland.
 A funding call is currently open for academic contributions across the strands of political policy and economic co-operation, and civic, social and cultural connection and understanding on the island.
 Up to ten research projects will be funded, starting this year and concluding in mid-2022, as part of the Irish Research Council's New Foundations programme.
 That is one area.